aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/ways-to-calculate-formulas/_index.md

 To improve Aspose.Cell's formula calculation performance and when you do not want to create a formula calculating chain, set [**Workbook.getSettings().setCreateCalcChain()**](https://apireference.aspose.com/cells/java/com.aspose.cells/workbooksettings#CreateCalcChain) to **false**.
 By default, it is set to **true**.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-formulas-CalculatingFormulasOnce-CalculatingFormulasOnce.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-formulas-CalculatingFormulasOnce-CalculatingFormulasOnce.java" >}}